The Sea Glass Shawl Knitting Pattern

 Grab the summer pattern PDF bundle here

-An Easy Level Knitting Pattern
+An Easy-Level Knitting Pattern

-Using mainly knit and purl stitches, it will also introduce you to decreasing and shaping.
+Using mainly knit and purl stitches, the pattern will also introduce you to increasing and decreasing.

 A Knitted Shawl Inspired By Sea Glass